 What does it mean to be a Lead Teacher?

 Beyond Benign Lead Teachers are dedicated full-time K-12 classroom teachers at public or private schools.
 Lead Teachers serve as green chemistry education ambassadors and collaborate with industry and education partners to develop curriculum and deliver professional development at local, regional or national conferences and workshops.
 As a part of the program teachers will develop a deeper understanding of green chemistry and work together with a network of like-minded teachers.
-Each year Lead Teachers dedicate approximately 50-70 hours to the program and receive compensation for their time and talent.
+Each year Lead Teachers dedicate approximately 70 hours to the program and receive compensation for their time and talent.
+To ensure continuity of the program, participants are asked to make a 3-year commitment.
+Upon completion, there are opportunities for Certified Lead Teachers to support the community as mentors who share their experience with new recruits.

 Lead Teacher network